 Is there anyone more cynical, pessimistic, and scathing than Dr. Gregory House?
 Probably not, which is why when your teeth are rotting from the saccharine taste of love in the air, no one will speak to your soul like this grumpy curmudgeonly doctor.

 Forrest Gump is the epitome of what human trial and goodness is supposed to be told through a simple and earnest man who loves the world with his whole heart.
 It lets you feel like even when everything is terrible there’s still goodness, but it doesn’t come in a heart shaped package.

 TO WATCH WITH THE SIGNIFICANT OTHER THAT LOVES ROMANCE

-Almost 20 years old, this classic rom-com has all of the ingredients for the perfect sappy romance: a big city (London), a Hollywood actress (Julia Roberts) and a quiet bookstore owner (Hugh Grant), British accents (also Hugh Grant… and many others), an accidental meeting, and life-changing decisions.
+Almost 20 years old, this classic rom-com has all of the ingredients for the perfect sappy romance: a big city (London), one of the top 10 Hollywood actresses, Julia Roberts and a quiet bookstore owner (Hugh Grant), British accents had an accidental meeting, and taken life-changing decisions.
 When Roberts’ and Grant’s characters meet by fate, they must instantly decide how to continue their relationship despite in living in very different worlds.
 (Sound familiar?)
 Despite the cliche storyline, the characters are clever and their romance endearing.
 Not quite a tear-jerker, this film will definitely give you some warm and fuzzy feels.